Creationism is False

 - Indecisive.
 They are neither strong nor confident, and seek others to depend on and make decisions for them.

 - From well-to-do families.
-Since groups need money to survive, they target and cater to the rich.
+Since groups need money to survive, they tend to target and cater to the rich.

 - Risk-takers, since these people tend to accomplish more.

 - Typically introduced to the group by a friend or relative.
-Most recruits are found by the group; recruits do not seek fringe groups out, nor do they respond to ads.
+Most recruits are found by the group; recruits do not seek their groups out or respond to ads.

 - Unaware they are joining a fringe group.